 Before the events of Part 2, Jason made a little shrine for his mother's decapitated head and presented his victims to it.

-In the crossover movie Freddy vs. Jason, Jason comes back to life because his mother tells him to.
+In the crossover movie Freddy vs. Jason, Jason comes back to life because his mother tells him to do it.
 The "mother" was a image made by Freddy Krueger in order to start a killing spree on Elm Street.
 That kind of obedience can't be faked.
 When he found out who his 'mother' really was, Jason was not happy...

 Ronnie from Little Children is a convicted pedophile who loves his mother more than life itself, and is fully aware that she is probably the only person in the world who loves him.
 The film is notable for making a pedophile into The Woobie upon her death.